Date and time: 16 May, 18:00 - 19:30

 Of: Daniel Diaz

 The contractor Iryna Yeti scale escaped the war i Ukraine and started one training center i Romania.
-Where being taught ukraine children and young people that has needed leave his country but not liabilities leave his study.
+Where being taught ukraine children and young people that has needed leave his country but want to liabilities leave his study.

 We do is so I tjanar my country, says Iryna Yeti scale.